oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

   --scheduler-ilp-solver {PULP_CBC_CMD}
-                        Specifies solver to be utilized when selecting ilp- scheduler. (default: COIN_CMD) --scheduler-solver-path SCHEDULER_SOLVER_PATH
+                        Specifies solver to be utilized when selecting ilp- scheduler. (default: COIN_CMD) --conda-base-path CONDA_BASE_PATH
-                        Set the PATH to search for scheduler solver binaries (internal use only).
-  --conda-base-path CONDA_BASE_PATH
                         Path of conda base installation (home of conda, mamba, activate) (internal use only).